rust-lang/cargo/doc/book/src/reference/unstable.md

 When a path to the source files of the standard and core library is *not* in scope for sanitization, the emitted path will depend on if `rust-src` component is present.
 If it is, then some paths will point to the copy of the source files on your file system;
-if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitization).
+if it isn't, then they will show up as `/rustc/<rustc commit hash>/library/...` (just like when it is selected for sanitization).
 Paths to all other source files will not be affected.

 This will not affect any hard-coded paths in the source code, such as in strings.

-The exact remap path prefixes are not stable across Cargo versions.
-Tools that map paths embedded in artifacts back to local sources should consume unremap files instead of interpreting these prefixes.

 ##### Unremap files